Jagadeeshftw/Jagadeeshftw/README.md

 <!--Intro start-->

-- 🔭 **Current Projects:** Diving deep into Ethereum, ICP, Solana, Polygon, Next.js, Web3 and Defi Protocols.
+- 🔭 **Current Projects:** Diving deep into Ethereum, Starknet, Web3 and Defi Protocols.

 - 🌱 **Learning Goals:** Mastering the art of assembling multiple Hyper Beast Stacks for scalable applications with the ultimate aim of creating a revolutionary cryptocurrency that **surpasses Bitcoin.**

-- ☁️ **Passion:** Immersed in the world of blockchain, with a focus on Ethereum and Solana.
+- ☁️ **Passion:** Immersed in the world of blockchain, with a focus on Ethereum and Starknet.

 - 💬 **Expertise:** Feel free to ask me anything about cryptocurrencies, Bitcoin, Defi and blockchain technologies.